 Want to get paid for making other people’s hands dirty?
 I thought so.

-You can become a notary public in a short period of time and for less than $250.
+You can become a traveling notary public in a short period of time for less than $250.
 It’s simple to become a notary.
 The trick here is to build your business without having to quit your day job.
-The notary gig is perfect because banks (especially) need traveling notaries who are available in off-hours.
+The notary gig is perfect because banks (especially) need traveling notaries who are available during off-hours.
 That’s perfect because the more the hours are “off,” the more you get paid and the less it will interfere with your day gig.

 A traveling notary can easily command more than $50/hour.
 My suggestion – hit up the banks.
 Let them know you are available and impress upon them how reliable you are.
 Remember, you’re going to have to build relationships, so visit your banks and talk to the managers every few weeks.
 Don’t be pushy.
 Just let them know you are in business and that you mean business.
 You’ll soon have a thriving business.
-And don’t forget about all the fun you’ll have making a mess out of other people’s fingers.
+And don’t forget about all the fun you’ll have making with other people’s fingers.

 3. Gutter Cleaner